TOAST-DOCS/Network-Flow-Log/en/console-guide.md

 * Name: Enter a name for the flow log.
 * Description: Describe the flow log.
 * Collect Target: Allow you to select the flow log collection unit.
-Currently, you can only create `network interface` units.
-Here you can see a list of network interfaces that exist in your project, and select the one you want to collect.
+Currently, you can create `VPC`, `Subnet`, `network interface` units.
+Here you can see VPC, subnet, a list of network interfaces that exist in your project, and select the collection unit type you want to collect.
 * Type of Traffic Collected: You can select **Allow**, **Block**, or both.
 If you select Allow, only packets allowed to **Security Groups** are collected; if you click Block, only blocked packets are collected.
 If you select both, both allowed and blocked packets are collected and aggregated.

 * Collect only connection attempt packets: If checked, packets after the connection is established are not collected.
 For TCP, packets with the TCP state established are not collected, and for UDP/ICMP, response packets are not collected.